Pustalorc/Pustalorc.github.io/awesomebot/index.md

 ### Teamwork

-I worked closely with my team-members, mainly attempting to make sure that those who needed help got it, and those who knew what were doing were informing the Scrum Master about their progress.
+I worked closely with my team-members, mainly attempting to make sure that those who needed help got it, and those who had no issues were informing the Scrum Master about their progress.

-We had to switch from Discord to Slack, so I had to co-operate with the Scrum Master as well as my other teammates in order to correctly migrate to Slack without any problems.
+We had to switch from Discord to Slack, so I had to co-operate with the Scrum Master as well as my other teammates to correctly migrate to Slack without any problems.

-In the end, this worked out perfectly fine, and we were able to correctly migrate to Slack, with no issues, and we still keep everyone informed on big decisions, and try to keep everyone on track.
+In the end, this worked out perfectly fine, and we were able to correctly migrate to Slack, with no issues, and we keep everyone informed on big decisions, and try to keep everyone on track.